 Non-Financial, Non-Political News and Current Events

 Common Sense with Dan Carlin – Official Description: Loud, fast-talking and deceptively funny, this politically-independent “forward-thinking pragmatist” looks at the events shaping our world through a uniquely American lens.
 It’s smarter than you think, and faster than you expect.
 Eric’s Commentary: I like this show because Dan Carlin takes the same analytical mind he uses for Hardcore Histroy and applies it to current events.
+There hasn’t been a new episode in a while because Dan Carlin believes if the left and right are so far apart from each other, there isn’t a point in a common sense show.

 Fresh Air – Official Description: Fresh Air from WHYY, the Peabody Award-winning weekday magazine of contemporary arts and issues, is one of public radio’s most popular programs.
 Hosted by Terry Gross, the show features intimate conversations with today’s biggest luminaries.